comodojo/cookies/README.md

 comodojo/cookies
 ================

-A cross (secure) cookies setter/getter
+A simple lib to manage (secure) cookies

 ## Introduction